Miss America (DC Comics): Post-Crisis history

-In the post-Crisis on Infinite Earths continuity, in the late spring of 1941 on Liberty Island, reporter Joan Dale has a dream that the Statue of Liberty comes to life and grants her the power to alter the nature of matter.
-Inspired by the dream, she creates a colorful costume and becomes Miss America, one of America's first heroines.
-In truth, she had been abducted by the top secret government agency, Project M, and her powers were actually the result of a secret experiment.
-They believed the experiment to be a failure and had returned her to whence she had been taken, leaving her none the wiser.
+In post-Crisis on Infinite Earths continuity, Miss America gained superpowers after being abducted and experimented on by the secret government agency Project M. They believed the experiment to be a failure and had returned her to whence she had been taken, leaving her none the wiser.

 Miss America in Secret Origins #26.

 Later that year, the Japanese plot their attack on Pearl Harbor.
-Uncle Sam learns of the attack and assembles a group of heroes called the Freedom Fighters (with Hourman, the Invisible Hood, Magno, Neon the Unknown, and the Red Torpedo) to prevent it.
-The mission is doomed and all but Uncle Sam seemingly perish in the fight.
+Uncle Sam learns of the attack and assembles the Freedom Fighters to prevent it.
+The mission is doomed and all but Uncle Sam are seemingly killed in the fight.
 Sam later discovers that three of his allies had survived, Miss America among them.
 After the mission, she is reclaimed by Project M.

 When Robotman and the Young All-Stars visit Project M, they discover that Miss America is indeed alive, albeit comatose.
 A battle with the Ultra-Humanite breaks out, which awakens Joan from her coma.
 She promptly returns to the defense of her country and in late May 1942, she joins the Justice Society of America as the group's secretary.

-In post-Crisis continuity, the original Golden Age Wonder Woman's adventures had been erased from existence and Miss America replaces her in many of the JSA's adventures.
-However, following a retcon in Wonder Woman (vol. 2) #128, several months after Miss America joins the JSA, a different Wonder Woman debuts on the scene and also joins the JSA.
-It is still unclear how this Wonder Woman's membership affected Miss America's status with the JSA, if at all.

-Miss America is last seen as an active heroine in a flashback in JSA, where she is once more working with the Freedom Fighters.